 HARDSHIP LICENSE ATTORNEY IN LOUISIANA

 There are many reasons why you might have your driver’s license suspended in Louisiana.
 One of the most common reasons is for a DUI conviction.
 For your first offense over the age of 21, the state will enact a driver’s license suspension for 90 days.
 For your second offense within five years of the first, the state will enact a driver’s license suspension for one year.

-At the Law Offices of Michael J. Vergis, we regularly handle Shreveport and Bossier City DWI charges and driver’s license suspensions.
+At the Law Offices of Michael J. Vergis, our criminal defense attorneys regularly handle Shreveport and Bossier City DWI charges and driver’s license suspensions.
 If we cannot get your driver’s license reinstated after a DUI suspension, we will use our knowledge and experience to help you obtain a hardship license.
 Our history of winning at trial is impressive, and we have an excellent reputation with judges, prosecutors, and court personnel all across the state of Louisiana.
 If you’ve been charged with a DWI and need to get a hardship license, Louisiana hardship license lawyer Michael J. Vergis is here to walk you through the application process.

 What is a Class H (Hardship) License?

 According to the Louisiana Department of Public Safety (LDPS), a hardship license is “a restricted driver’s license issued administratively in accordance with statutes or by order of the court to an application whose driving privileges are under suspension.”
 Basically, these licenses allow people to drive during license suspension periods in order to continue to make a living, acquire necessities, and support themselves or their family.

 These licenses are often administered after certain violations or arrests, including a DWI, a school bus violation, and driving under suspension.
 After a DWI, refusal of DWI chemical test, or vehicle negligent injury, the LDPS may also require the installment of an ignition interlock device (IID) in your vehicle.
 An IID is a device that connects to your vehicle’s engine ignition system and conducts breath alcohol screenings prior to allowing ignition of the engine.
 It also prevents the vehicle from starting if it detects a blood alcohol level above a preset limit.